Choosing a Font

 DO NOT add an extra space between paragraphs when double-spaced (see #9)

 DO NOT use bold or underlining for emphasis, unless typing in Courier.
 Only use italics, and use sparingly.
+If you paste into an email, check to make sure the italic formatting transferred over.

 DO NOT include epigrams, song lyrics, or poetry set apart before the first chapter.
 Agents want to read your words, not someone else’s.
 You can discuss epigrams and the like when writing your dedication and acknowledgments.
 More info here.